Add Taxonomy in Specify

 Taxon Form

-To create Taxon records using the Taxon data entry form, click Data Entry in the navigation menu.
-Then, click :taxon: Taxon.
+To create Taxon records using the Taxon data entry form, select :data_entry_: Data Entry in the navigation menu.
+Next, select Taxon from the list of Data Entry tables that appears.

-The following fields are required in the Taxon table:
+The following fields are required in the Taxon table by default:

 Field Description

-Parent This field is linked to the parent of the Taxon record you create.
-Use the text box or :search_: button to find an existing record.
-Every Taxon record except for the root node must have a parent record.
+Parent This a query combo box containing all records in the Taxon table.
+Type in the text box or use the :search_: button to find and select an existing parent record.
+Every Taxon record except for the root node must have a parent.

 Name This is the name of the new Taxon record.
 This is what will appear in the Taxon tree.

-Rank This field contains the rank of the record in the Taxon tree.
-This rank must be lower in the tree hierarchy than the parent taxon.
+Rank This field is a pick list with the ranks in the Taxon tree.
+Once a parent is selected, you can select from all ranks below that of the parent taxon.
 If a rank is enforced in your Taxon tree, you will not be able to set the rank lower than the enforced rank.

-To access the Tree Viewer, click :trees_:Trees in the navigation bar and choose :taxon: Taxon.
+To access the Tree Viewer, click :trees_:Trees in the navigation menu and choose Taxon.

 The tree viewer has various other tools that allow you to move, synonymize, and desynonymize nodes.
-You can also create, edit, or delete tree ranks.
-To learn more about how to use the tree viewer, read the article Trees in Specify.
+You can also create, edit, or delete tree ranks. see the guide below to learn more about tree viewer functions and capabilities:

 WorkBench

 Taxa can be uploaded in spreadsheet format using the WorkBench.
-For more details and instructions, read the article Importing Taxa Using the WorkBench.
+For more details and instructions, use the guide below:

 Upload Trees